 Select the appropriate abrasive blasting powder and nozzle size.
-Set the air pressure at the desired setting per equipment manufacturer's instructions.
+Set the air pressure at the desired setting per the equipment manufacturer's instructions.

 Apply masking tape or other masking material to protect the circuit board surface as needed.
-(See Figure 1) Masking materials can consist of tapes, curable liquid masks or reusable stencils.
+(See Figure 1) Masking materials can consist of tapes, curable liquid masks, or reusable stencils.

 If the circuit board has static sensitive components, insert the entire circuit board into a shielded bag.
 Only the area needing rework should be exposed.
-Ground the circuit board to dissipate static charges
+Ground the circuit board to dissipate static charges.